redstrate/Auracite/README.md

 To enable support for the Dalamud plugin, add `--dalamud`.

+## Building

+### Desktop

+To run the desktop client, simply run `cargo run`.
+You must have Qt6 development packages installed beforehand.

+### Flatpak

+To build the Flatpak, use `flatpak-builder` or the helper script `scripts/build-flatpak.sh`.
+An `auracite.flatpak` file will be generated.

+### Web

+To build the Web version, use `wasm-pack` or the helper script `scripts/build-web.sh`.
+A folder called `pkg/` will be generated, and the HTML files live in `web/`.

 ### Dalamud Mode

 Auracite can only collect so much data from the Lodestone, some data can only be collected when logged in.
 To do this,